taichi-dev/docs.taichi.graphics/README.md

 We use Crowdin as our primary translation collaboration platform:

-- Please kindly visit our [Crowdin project page](https://crowdin.com/project/taichi-programming-language) for translation progress and contribution opportunities!
+- Please kindly visit our [Crowdin Translation Page](https://translate.taichi.graphics) for translation progress and contribution opportunities!
 - Please refer to our detailed [translation guide](https://docs.taichi.graphics/help-us-translate) to learn more about the translation collaboration workflow!